orb-community/pktvisor-website/docs/docs.md

                             Specifying this for live capture will append to any automatic detection.
 ```

-You can use the docker container by passing in a volume referencing the directory containing the pcap file.
+You can use the Docker container by passing in a volume referencing the directory containing the pcap file.
 The standard output will contain the JSON summarization output, which you can capture or pipe into other tools, for example:

 ```
 $ docker run --rm -v /pktvisor/src/tests/fixtures:/pcaps ns1labs/pktvisor pktvisor-reader /pcaps/dns_ipv4_udp.pcap | jq .